Texas Photographic Society

 And the List Continues . . .

-John & Anne Sexton, John Paul Caponigro, Chip Forelli, Steve Goff, Alan Ross, Charles Cramer, Tony Bonanno, Mark Klett, Andrew Smith, and John Boland, among others, have all shared their knowledge and passion regarding various aspects of photography, and in their individual ways have influenced my path as an artist and collector.
+John Sexton, Anne Larsen, John Paul Caponigro, Bill Schwab, Chip Forelli, Steve Goff, Alan Ross, Charles Cramer, Tony Bonanno, Mark Klett, Andrew Smith, and John Boland, among others, have all shared their knowledge and passion regarding various aspects of photography, and in their individual ways have influenced my path as an artist and collector.
 For that I am thankful.

-I also appreciate my many photo buddies and other artists, many here in the Permian Basin, for their camaraderie, feedback, support, and general good humor over the years!
+I also appreciate my many photo buddies and other creatives, here in the Permian Basin and elsewhere, for their camaraderie, feedback, support, and general good humor over the years!

 Most importantly, I thank my lovely wife Stacy, for her love, support, and great eye.